This website uses cookies

 We welcome information about dishonesty or breaches of our Code of Conduct.
 How we deal with that information can be found below at Information provided to the CLC.

-The CLC is not able to deal with issues of poor service or personal complaints made against practices – these matters must be referred to the Legal Ombudsman if they are not resolved by practice itself or individual Licenced Conveyancer in accordance with their Complaints Policy.
+The CLC is not able to deal with issues of poor service or personal complaints made against practices – these matters must be referred to the Legal Ombudsman if they are not resolved by practice itself or individual Licensed Conveyancer in accordance with their Complaints Policy.

 To raise a concern, please use this form.